openjdk/jdk-sandbox/README.md

 # Classfile Processing API for JDK

+##Important Note: This branch has been already integrated into JDK and does not serve for development anymore

 Provide an API for parsing, generating, and transforming Java class files.
 This will initially serve as an internal replacement for ASM in the JDK, to be later opened as a public API.

 See [JEP](https://bugs.openjdk.java.net/browse/JDK-8280389)